Introduction

 The amount of brightness.

-The reason is that with direct sunlight, the upper leaves get excess light, and the lower ones don’t.
-With diffused light, the light is scattering smoother throughout the object.
+The reason is that the upper leaves receive excess light from direct sunlight, and the lower ones don’t.
+With diffused light, the light scatters smoother throughout the object.

 Thermal Blanket

 The plants and floor in a greenhouse give off invisible heat radiation at night.
 Aluminet, when the gardener installs it, works as a thermal blanket.
-Also, it reflects this radiation to the plants maintaining warmer leaf temperatures.
+Also, it reflects this radiation to the plants, maintaining warmer leaf temperatures.
 This process decreases condensation on the leaves.
-At the same time, it helps to maintain warmer air temperatures within the construction.
+At the same time, it helps to keep warmer air temperatures within the construction.

 That is to say, the Aluminet shade cloth is more effective than the black shade cloth.